 (j) Said tasting permit need only be applied for once and shall automatically renew when said license to sell malt beverages, wine, or distilled spirits by the package is renewed.
 Provided, however, that the city may revoke or suspend such tasting permit and/or impose such conditions on its operation at the city's discretion for violation of this Code or in furtherance of the health, safety and welfare of the city's inhabitants.

-(Ord.
-No. 20-16, § 6, 12-7-2020)

-Editor's note(s)—Ord.
-No. 20-16, § 6, adopted December 7, 2020, repealed § 6-77 and enacted a new § 6-77 as set out herein.
-Former § 6-77 pertained to wine tasting and derived from Ord.
-No. 04-32, § 1, adopted December 6, 2004; and Ord.
-No. 10-21, § 1, adopted January 3, 2011.

 Sec.
 6-78.
 Public benefits verification.